For your organisation to become a Partner of GLTN, it has to:

 - Agree with the values and approaches of GLTN and be interested in the advancement of GLTN’s strategic plan.

 - Be prepared to make a substantive contribution to the Network.

-- They join the network for non-commercial purposes
+- Join the network for non-commercial purposes.

 Sign up for individual membership

 Guided by the belief that every life has equal value, the Bill & Melinda Gates Foundation works to help all people lead healthy, productive lives.
 In developing countries, it focuses on improving people’s health and giving them the chance to lift themselves out of hunger and extreme poverty.
 In the United States, it seeks to ensure that all people—especially those with the fewest resources—have access to the opportunities they need to succeed in school and life.
 Based in Seattle, Washington, the foundation is led by CEO Dr. Susan Desmond-Hellmann and Co-chair William H. Gates Sr., under the direction of Bill and Melinda Gates and Warren Buffett.